codezri/connect4-websockets/README.md

 # Overview

-This repo is he sample code for the article: ...
+This repo contains the sample code for the article: [Beyond REST: Using WebSockets for two-way communication in your React app](https://blog.logrocket.com/beyond-rest-using-websockets-for-two-way-communication-in-your-react-app-884eff6655f5)

 It implements a WebSockets client-server system that lets two people play connect5 against each other